 Josie Love Roebuck (b.
 1995, Tennessee) is an interdisciplinary artist from Chattanooga, TN.
-She received her B.F.A with an emphasis in drawing and painting, from the University of Georgia (2019), and her M.F.A at the University of Cincinnati in 2021.
+She received her B.F.A with an emphasis in drawing and painting, from the University of Georgia (2019), and is currently pursuing her M.F.A at the University of Cincinnati.
 Roebuck combines embroidery and painting to create intimate portraits of survivors of rape.
 Her paintings re-create the emotional narratives of the victims she depicts and asks the viewer to consider the difficult reality of overcoming and healing from trauma.
 Her process addresses the contemporary complexity of identifying as biracial through symbolizing pain and triumph, exclusion, and acceptance.
 The act of Roebuck sewing together portraits has allowed her canvas to become her paper and her needle to become her pen, in order for Roebuck to draw upon the past and present to convey a story of her experiences and her family's experiences.
 She has exhibited her work at Christie's at Rockefeller Plaza (NY), NADA House (NY), LatchKey Gallery (NY), Contemporary Arts Center (OH), Untitled Art Fair with Denny Dimin Gallery (online), Site: Brooklyn Gallery (NY), and Strohl Art Center (NY).

 Amanda Valdez (b.
 1982, Washington) works in a matrix of gestures, styles, and materials referring to visual cultures that are both western and non-western.
 Valdez pulls on a variety of histories, from quilting and sewing, to tiling and brick-laying, to virtuoso gestural painting.
 Her works operate as a reflection of the body, and the histories that the body holds in its physical makeup: scars, sags, symmetries and asymmetries, and a lifetime of emotions.
 Valdez received her MFA from Hunter College in New York City and BFA from The School of the Art Institute of Chicago.
-Her most recent solo exhibitions include Gratitude at Denny Dimin Gallery, Piecework at the Heckscher Museum of Art in Huntington, New York, Rattle Around at KOKI Arts in Tokyo, Wild Child at the Landing

-Gallery in Los Angeles, and Ladies' Night at the Mead Art Museum at Amherst College.
-Her work is included in the collections of the Heckscher Museum of Art, the Mead Art Museum at Amherst College, Davis Museum at Wellesley College, and Time Equities, Inc. in New York.
+Her most recent solo exhibitions include Piecework at the Heckscher Museum of Art in Huntington, New York, Rattle Around at KOKI Arts in Tokyo, Wild Child at the Landing Gallery in Los Angeles, First Might at Denny Dimin Gallery in New York, Hot Bed at Dot Fiftyone Gallery in Miami, and Ladies' Night at the Mead Art Museum at Amherst College.
+Her work is included in the collections of the Mead Art Museum at Amherst College, Davis Museum at Wellesley College, and Time Equities, Inc. in New York.